what we do

 Deadlines: Applications are due on or before noon on Friday, April 8, 2016.
 Candidates may be contacted for an interview to discuss their application as part of the selection process.
 Successful candidates will be notified by April 15th.
 Applicants must accept offers and submit paperwork by April 22.

 Award Requirements: By accepting this grant, you will be committing to several important things:

 - Prior to leaving, we will need to meet with you to confirm your final plans and discuss risk management

-- While you're away, we expect that you will check-in once a week with your internship liaison, sending us a few paragraphs telling us: what you are up to at the moment, what you've accomplished so far, what you plan to do over the next week or two, the main things you've learned so far, your favorite inspiring or funny stories about the internship.
+- While you're away, we expect that you will check-in once a week with your fellowship liaison, sending us a few paragraphs telling us: what you are up to at the moment, what you've accomplished so far, what you plan to do over the next week or two, the main things you've learned so far, your favorite inspiring or funny stories about the fellowship.

-- Ensure that your community supervisor oversees your work and checks-in regularly with the internship staff (by phone or email) to report on project progress.
+- Ensure that your community supervisor oversees your work and checks-in regularly with the fellowship staff (by phone or email) to report on project progress.

 - Sign a contract and a liability waiver.